lexuancuong/aws-saa-c03/Databases.md

 - Learn how **automated backups** and **snapshots** work for recovery.
 - Understand cost implications of **Multi-AZ**, **read replicas**, and **storage scaling**.

+## Tips
+- Amazon RDS Custom for Oracle facilitates customizations to the underlying Oracle database as well as OS with minimum infrastructure maintenance effort.

 ---

 # **Amazon Aurora**